 The Company has established a Board of Directors comprising a minimum of five directors including at least two non-executive directors.
-As at 31 December 2022, the Board comprised 7 Directors, a majority of 6 being independent or Group non-executive directors and one Executive Director.
+As at 31 December 2022, the Board comprised 8 Directors, a majority of 8 being independent or Group non-executive directors and one Executive Director.
 All Group non-executive directors are deemed independent directors who exercise sound judgement and decision making, independent of the views of management or outside interests.
 The Company considers the independence of a majority of its Board members to be a key component of good governance.
+During the reporting period, Helen O'Sullivan stepped down from her role as Chief Executive Officer of the Company and has remained on the Board as a Group Non-Executive Director.
+The role of Chief Executive Officer is now held by Fintan Mullarkey who is also an Executive Director of the Board.